Brennan Cain

 About Me

-Amazon Web Services (2022 – Present)
+Amazon (2025 – Present)

-USC (2018 – 2021)
+University of South Carolina (2018 – 2021)

 At USC, I work as an Undergraduate Research Assistant in USC’s Unmanned Systems and Robotics Lab (USRL).
 I have received the McNair Junior Fellows and Magellan Scholars grants in support of my research.
 I have previously work with a cooperative UAV and ASV system and am continuing my research work with the system as my Senior Capstone Project.
 I have also worked on a fiducial tag comparison project, and currently am focusing on multi-robot path planning project.